The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 As with medical suspensions, the Ukiah DMV recognizes that your age and any need to sharpen safe driving skills are not your fault, and so these hearings are not meant to punish you or set you up for failure.
 The DMV wants everyone to maintain driving independence for as long as possible.
 But as our population ages, Mendocino County DUI lawyers know that, as with DUIs, accidents caused by driving error continue to make headlines (see for example: Crosswalk Accident Heightens Focus on Elderly Drivers), so police and the Ukiah DMV are increasingly pressured to act aggressively to promote safety, the singular focus of any DMV interview or hearing.
 This is an opportunity to show you are not a hazard on the Mendocino County roads.

 And as with any governmental hearing, a local Mendocino County DUI lawyer can be extremely helpful guiding you through the process, especially since we work with the same type of process daily with DUI suspensions, and other types of driver license suspensions such as physical and mental suspensions, too many bad points suspensions, lack of skill suspensions, and other similar administrative proceedings at the DMV.
-As a Ukiah DUI attorney, Jake has defended numerous seniors in license hearings at the DMV.
+As a Ukiah DUI attorney, Ryan has defended numerous seniors in license hearings at the DMV.

 Often such a hearing will result in the opportunity to take one or more drive tests and a written knowledge test so that you can show safe driving and adequate cognitive ability.
 You may be tested annually thereafter.